-Prior to joining RMI, Greg completed a CUSO-VSO volunteer placement in northern Ghana aimed at implementing agricultural mechanization measures amongst subsistence farmers.
+Prior to joining RMI, Greg completed a CUSO-VSO volunteer placement in northern Ghana to improve agricultural yields and harvest efficiency among subsistence farmers.
 At Columbia University he teamed with the Earth Institute on an initiative to supply solar power and multi-use vehicles to a village in eastern Kenya.
-His work with Boeing focused on application of cross-disciplinary structural optimization and design solutions to realize weight savings on the 787.
+During Greg’s four-year tenure with The Boeing Company, he co-founded and led the 787 Optimization Center, a collaborative resource center and cross-functional engineering team delivering lightweight design solutions for the 787.

 - Bachelor of English Literature, Colorado College, Phi Beta Kappa, 2001